vsekhar/hashmachine/README.md

 # hashmachine
 Hashmachine is a simple and general protocol for hashing byte strings, useful when evaluating hash proofs from a number of sources (e.g. Merkle Trees).

+Hashmachine programs are intended to support use cases where data is timestamped in a verifiable log and an inclusion proof (in hashmachine format) is later stored with the data.
+Protocol Buffers are used to ensure hashmachine program formats can evolve while maintaining compatibility (see below).

 ## Running hashmachine programs

 Hashmachine encodes proofs as instructions to a stack machine